Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](EVI20.png)

-Having identified the denied traffic with two different methods, and they happen to be the same.
-The application rule is updated with the new FQDN.
+Having identified the denied FQDNs (d3njjcbhbojbot.cloudfront.net & coursera_assets.s3.amazonaws.com) and validating it with two different methods.
+The application rule is updated with the newly discovered FQDN while using a wildcard.
+Note: It is safe to avoid broad wildcards unless neccessary

 ![image](EVI22.png)